When you hear the words “Nonprofit Board Meeting,” what comes to mind? How do you feel?

 Overcoming Challenging Board Members

-Almost every small or new nonprofit Board has problems.
+Almost every small and growing nonprofit Board has problems.

 Practical/tactical stuff like processes and systems is easy to fix.